 - High Temperature – In the vacuum chamber, the temperature is between 122 to 1,112-degree Fahrenheit (50 to 600 degrees Celsius).
 So it is fired at extremely high temperatures.

-- Deposit on Material – In the vacuum chamber, the PVD gets deposited or placed on the material.
+- Deposit on Material – The PVD gets deposited or placed on the material in the vacuum chamber.

-- Needs to Rotate – Usually, during the process of applying a PVD coating, the object needs to be rotated to ensure the heat and the application is even.
-The chamber position and rotating is a very important part of the PVD coating.
+- Needs to Rotate – Usually, while applying a PVD coating, the object needs to be rotated to ensure the heat and the application are even.
+The chamber position and rotation is an essential part of the PVD coating.

-- Coating Properties- When the PVD coating is placed on the surface of the metal it then changes the properties of the metal itself.
+- Coating Properties- When the PVD coating is placed on the metal’s surface, it then changes the properties of the metal itself.

-- Very Thin Coatings – The PVD is a very thin coating, usually between 0.5 microns to 5 microns depending on the color and the process required.
+- Very Thin Coatings – The PVD is a very thin coating, usually between 0.5 and 5 microns depending on the color and the required process.

-Some people may think this is the same thing as powder coating or painting the metal, but in reality, it is very different to manufacture a PVD coating you must have the right equipment and a large enough vacuum chamber to even do this kind of coating.
+Some people may think this is the same thing as powder coating or painting the metal, but in reality, it is very different to manufacture a PVD coating; you must have the right equipment and a large enough vacuum chamber even to do this of coating.
 You cannot get the same properties, look or finish with any other process.

 What Are PVD Applications or Uses?

-Actually PVD has a wide range of uses and the coating can be placed on a wide range of materials and substrates.
-In the home decor and home furnishing industry, it is placed mainly on stainless steel, but it is interesting to know about the other ways it can and is being used.
+PVD has a wide range of uses, and the coating can be placed on various materials and substrates.
+In the home decor and home furnishing industry, the PVD finish is placed mainly on stainless steel, but it is interesting to know the other ways it can and is being used.

-- Substrates with PVD coating – The substrated for the PVD application can be applied to materials as ceramics, nylon, plastics, glass, and metals like stainless steel and aluminum.
+- Substrates with PVD coating – The substrates for the PVD application can be applied to ceramics, nylon, plastics, glass, and metals like stainless steel and aluminum.

-- Industries that use PVD – Besides the furniture and home decor industry, PVD is used in a lot of other industries.
+- Industries that use PVD – Besides the furniture and home decor industry, PVD is used in many other industries.
 PVD coatings are commonly found in the high-tech industry.
-They are also used for aerospace, and for titanium medical implants and surgical tools.
+They are also used for aerospace, and titanium medical implants, and surgical tools.
 The PVD gold film is used a lot in the electronics industry.
-PVD coating is also used a lot in semiconductor parts and industrial tools industry. it is also used on items like a golf club or watch hardware.
-Yes, your Apple Space Grey Watch and many of your Apple Phones have PVD coatings on it.
+PVD coating is also used in the semiconductor parts and industrial tools industry.
+It is also used on items like golf clubs or watch hardware.
+Your Apple Space Grey Watch and many Apple Phones have PVD coatings.

-As you can see actually many other industries use the PVD coatings much more than the home decor or home furniture industry.
+As you can see many other industries use PVD coatings much more than the home decor or home furniture industry.
 There are several reasons for this:

-- PVD properties – The PVD finish is extremely hard, so it gives a very hard and tough surface.
-Also, it has a low coefficient of friction, anti-corrosion and is wear resistance.
-These are all very important qualities especially for the high tech or medical industry.
-Those are all qualities that you want to have if for examples you have a plate put in your ankle as I had from a motorbike accident.
+- PVD properties – The PVD finish is tough, giving a hard surface.
+Also, it has a low coefficient of friction, anti-corrosion, and wear resistance.
+These are all essential qualities, especially for the high-tech or medical industry.
+Those are all qualities you want to have if, for example, you have a plate put in your ankle, as I had from a motorbike accident.

-- Thin Coatings – As the coatings on the PVD are extremely thin, ie 0.5 microns to 5 microns when they are coating precision tools it will not throw the specification off for the precision tool or part.
+- Thin Coatings – As the PVD coatings are extremely thin, i.e., 0.5 microns to 5 microns, when they are coating precision tools, it will not throw the specification off for the precision tool or part.

-- Extremely Durable – Even though the PVD coat is extremely thin, being only a .5 or a few microns, once the coating is applied it is nearly impossible to remove and wear off on its own.
-This is one reason the PVD coating is so popular and has so many applications and uses.
+- Extremely Durable – Even though the PVD coat is extremely thin, being only a .5 or a few microns, it is nearly impossible to remove and wear off once the coating is applied.
+This is why the PVD coating is so popular and has many applications and uses.